midas-network/covid19-scenario-modeling-hub_archive/README.md

   date they were reported.** In accordance with the data, the death target should give deaths on the date they occur.

+#### Age target

+Both weekly state- and national-level COVID-19 hospitalizations and deaths should be provided for the following age groups: 0-64, 65+ and overall population

 ### Population